About Hip Dysplasia

 The space between the legs may look wider than normal

 A baby with developmental dysplasia of the hip may have a hip that is partially or completely dislocated, meaning the ball of the femur slips partially or completely out of the hip socket.
 The symptoms of DDH may resemble other medical conditions of the hip.
-Always consult your baby's doctor for a diagnosis.
+Always talk with your baby's healthcare provider for a diagnosis.

 How is DDH diagnosed?

 Developmental dysplasia of the hip is sometimes noted at birth.
 The pediatrician or newborn specialist screens newborn babies in the hospital for this hip problem before they go home.
 However, DDH may not be discovered until later evaluations.
-Your baby's doctor makes the diagnosis of developmental dysplasia of the hip with a clinical examination.
-During the examination, the doctor obtains a complete prenatal and birth history of the baby and asks if other family members are known to have DDH.
+Your baby's healthcare provider makes the diagnosis of developmental dysplasia of the hip with a clinical exam.
+During the exam, the healthcare provider obtains a complete prenatal and birth history of the baby and asks if other family members are known to have DDH.

 Diagnostic procedures may include: